For more information or with any questions, please contact Barry Nickerson, project manager and CAEL director of initiatives.

 Phase 4: Activities at the 2021 CAEL Annual Conference, where we unveiled our draft framework.

-Phase 5: Public debut of the new framework and associated monograph by early 2022.
+Phase 5: Public debut of the new framework and associated monograph in 2022.

 Ten Top Performing Program Participants

 The study convenes 10 top-performing programs in the adult learning space to analyze, inform, and amplify comprehensive models for adult learner success.
 These participants include higher education institutions as well as nontraditional education and training providers that use short-term learning experiences to prioritize adult degree completion and/or work-relevant training: Bay Path University, Capella University, Code Fellows, College Unbound, Columbus State Community College, CUNY School of Professional Studies, Mississippi State University, Monroe County Community Schools Adult Education, SUNY Empire State College, and Wichita State University.

 The study includes a questionnaire, focus groups, networking events, and the opportunity to directly inform this framework and associated publications as a thought leader in adult learner postsecondary education.
 For their participation, each participant receives stipend support of $2,500.

 Majority adult learner populations and marketing programs specialized to them

 An attempt to collect learning outcomes and post-completion job placement/earnings data

 An equity-driven commitment to dismantling socioeconomic and racial injustice